 A unique aspect of Kenton County is that it is just one of 32 counties from over 3,000 in the U.S. that has two county seats.
-(The only other county with this situation in Kentucky is adjacent Campbell County, with county seats in Newport and Alexandria.)
-Kenton County examined consolidating their courthouses, as addressed in the aforesaid study by Catalytic Funding Corporation.
-However, to adequately serve the county's residents, it was believed necessary to retain the Court House in Independence, while providing it with some needed repairs and improvements.
+(The only other county to share this arrangement in Kentucky is adjacent Campbell County, which has county seats in Newport and Alexandria.)
+Kenton County considered consolidating their courthouses, as addressed in the aforesaid study by Catalytic Funding Corporation.
+However, to adequately serve the county's residents, it was deemed necessary to retain the Court House in Independence, while providing it with some needed repairs and improvements.

 On February 27, 2017, three teams were selected to provide proposals.
 The lead firms were Turner Construction, HGC Contstuction and Megen/Turnbull-Wahlert Construction.
 Of note, Megen was previously involved in renovating the property for Ken Lewis as the BrewWorks two decades earlier.